A. Accounting Framework

 In order for a derivative to be eligible for hedge accounting treatment, the following conditions must be met:

-- its hedging role must be clearly defined and documented at the date of inception
+- its hedging role must be clearly defined and documented at the inception date

-- its efficiency should be proven at the date of inception and as long as it remains highly effective in offsetting exposure to changes in the fair value of the hedged item or cash flows attributable to the hedged risk
+- its effectiveness is proven at the inception date and as long as it remains highly effective in offsetting exposure to changes in the fair value of the hedged item or cash flows attributable to the hedged risk

 All derivative instruments are recorded and disclosed in the statement of financial position at fair value.
-Where a portion of a financial derivative is expected to be realized within twelve months of the reporting date, that portion should be presented as current; the remainder of the financial derivative should be shown as non-current.
+Where a portion of a financial derivative is expected to be realized within twelve months of the reporting date, that portion is presented as current; the remainder of the financial derivative as non-current.

 Changes in fair value of derivatives designated as cash flow or net investment hedge relationships are recognized as follows: